-The Council provides training seminars, in the Washington, D.C. area and at locations throughout the country for member organizations, other federal agencies, and state organizations.
-Due to COVID-19 pandemic, the Council did not conduct any in-person training in 2021.
-All Council training was delivered virtually in 2021.
-In 2022, the Council conducted a combination of in person and virtual training.
+The Council provides in-person and virtual training seminars in the Washington, D.C. area and at locations throughout the country for member organizations, other federal agencies, and state organizations.
 The Council recognizes revenue from member agencies for the production and distribution of the Uniform Bank Performance Reports (UBPR) through the FDIC.
 Tuition and UBPR revenue are adjusted at year-end to match expenses incurred as a result of providing education classes and UBPR services.
 For differences between revenues and expenses, member agencies are assessed an additional amount or credited a refund based on each member's proportional cost for the examiner education and UBPR budget.
-The Council recognizes revenue from member agencies for expenses incurred related to the Central Data Repository (CDR) processing system, the Community Reinvestment Act (CRA) processing system, and the Geocoder and Census Product Services (Other Revenues).
+The Council recognizes revenue from member agencies for expenses incurred related to the Central Data Repository (CDR) processing system, the Community Reinvestment Act (CRA) processing system, and the Geocoder, Census Product Services, and Website Modernization services (Other Revenues).